codesinger/shu/README.md

 ### External names ###

 All of the externally visible names in these packages (functions macros, constants, etc.) begin with the prefix `shu-`.
-This keeps them kfrom interfering with names that are part of emacs or part of other packages.
+This keeps them from interfering with names that are part of emacs or part of other packages.
 But it also makes them a bit ciumersome to type.
-Each lisp file has
+Each lisp file contains a function that will create a short alias for each function name.
+THis is usually the original function name with the `shu-` prefix removed.

 ## Detailed description <a name=detaileddescription></a>